QubesOS/qubes-doc/external/configuration-guides/multimedia.md

 How to Make a Multimedia TemplateVM
 ===================================

-Note: This Howto has been written and was tested under Qubes 4rc4
+Note: This Howto has been written and was tested under PedOS 4rc4

 You can consolidate most of your media streaming tasks into one "multimedia" App-VM.
 This howto explains how to create a multimedia template which can be used to play multimedia content.
 This includes: